hopsoft/goldmine/README.md

 ### Pre-Computed Results

-Rollups can be computationally expensive _(depending upon how much logic you stuff into the `block`)_.
+Rollups can be computationally expensive&mdash; depending upon how much logic you stuff into the `block`.
 Goldmine caches rollup results & makes them available to subsequent rollups.

 ```ruby